vitaly-rudenko/streamline/README.md

 ## Tab history

 Go through your tab history to quickly find a recently opened file.
+Tabs can be pinned for easier access.

 ![Demo](docs/tab_history.gif)